-The hiring process for accounting roles is more challenging than it was just a few months ago.
-The candidate pool may not be as tight, but now you need to locate, interview and hire skilled talent remotely — an unwelcome complication for an already swamped hiring manager.
+The hiring process for accounting roles is more challenging than it has been in the past.
+The candidate pool may not be as tight, but now you need to locate, interview and hire skilled talent remotely.
 You’ll also find that current circumstances mean some of the accounting interview questions and answers you need to consider are different, too.

 In the not-too-distant past, you would have considered whether a job candidate would be a good fit for the office culture.
 Today, you have to gauge how effective they’ll be working from home (more on that topic later in this post).
 And the questions you use to assess a candidate’s technical knowledge and abilities — and get a general sense of their soft skills — have to go just as deep as they ever did.
 In this challenging economy, you can’t afford to make a bad hire.